-AV 215 INSTRUMENT HELICOPTER
+INSTRUMENT HELICOPTER

 The instrument rating ground school for helicopter prepares students for the FAA instrument written exam and an FAA Instrument rating.
-Includes an in-depth study of aircraft flight instruments, basic altitude instrument flying, IFR navigation systems and procedures, aviation weather, applicable federal aviation regulations, and the instrument charts required for IFR flight.
-Passing the FAA instrument knowledge test is required.
-Student should be prepared to pay fee by credit card to the testing service.
-See instructor for current fee.
+Includes an in-depth study of aircraft flight instruments, basic altitude instrument flying, IFR navigation systems and procedures, aviation weather, applicable FARs, and the instrument charts required for IFR flight.
 Recommended prerequisites: AV 115 and/or Private Pilot certificate.
-Credits: 5 Lecture: 5